 You may seek assistance from claims management companies (which you may find abroad) or lawyers who specialise in air passenger rights.

-You might also want to check your travel insurance to find out what’s covered if your flight is delayed.
+You might also want to check your travel insurance to find out what’s covered if your flight is delayed or cancelled.
 In this case, DirectAsia pays out $100 for every full 6 consecutive hours of delay on any public transport if the delay was due to reasons included in our list of circumstances.

 Should a flight cancellation occur after policy is purchased and within 30 days pre trip period, flight cancellation will be covered.
 Depending on your plan purchased, DirectAsia pays up to $25,000 per person or $62,500 per family or up to your irrevocable unused pre-paid transport and accommodation expenses (excluding admin charges or fee related), whichever is lower.
 To ensure that you maximise your full coverage term, it is encouraged to purchase your policy at least 30 days prior to start of your trip.